Meetings & Proposals

 Does Calendly remove its branding on the free plan?

 No. Calendly's free plan displays Calendly branding on your booking page.
-You need the Standard plan ($10/month) to remove it.
-Cal.com removes its branding on the free individual cloud plan.
+You need the Standard plan ($10/month billed annually) to remove it.
+Cal.com lists branding removal on Teams at $12/user/month billed annually.

 Which tool integrates better with HubSpot?